ARV02/avatar-view-compose/README.md

 ## AvatarView

-AvatarView is a component for jetpack compose where you can add an image or user holder.
+AvatarView is a component for jetpack compose where you can add an image or user name.

 <p align="center">
   <img src="https://github.com/ARV02/avatar-view-compose/assets/56147310/98bd5f13-43a0-41e6-b61b-d476e641674f" />